cropgeeks/hpc-help/slurm-overview.rst

 Jobs
 ----

 Each element of work within Slurm is known as a **job** or job **task** (because some jobs can contain multiple tasks).
-A job includes a description of what to do, for example an executable command, and a set of property definitions that describe how the job should be run.
+A job includes a description of what to do, for example an executable command, and a set of parameter definitions that describe how the job should be run.
 Slurm locates an appropriate free resource - one or more compute nodes - on which to run the job and sends it there to be executed.

-Slurm recognizes four basic classes of jobs: **interactive jobs**, **batch jobs**, **array jobs**, and **parallel jobs**.
+Slurm recognises four basic classes of jobs: **interactive jobs**, **batch jobs**, **array jobs**, and **parallel jobs**.

 * An `interactive job`_ provides you with an interactive login to an available compute node in the cluster, allowing you to execute work that is not easily submitted as a batch job.
 * A traditional `batch job`_ is single segment of work that is executed only once, running until it completes with no user interaction.
 * An `array job`_ consists of a series of tasks that can all be run in parallel but are completely independent of one another (eg compressing a set of files in a directory).
-All of the tasks of an array job are identical except for the data sets on which they operate.
+All of the tasks of an array job are usually identical except for the data sets on which they operate.
 * A parallel job consists of a series of cooperating tasks that must all be executed at the same time, often with requirements about how the tasks are distributed across the resources.
 Very often parallel jobs make use of a parallel environment, such as MPI to enable the tasks to intercommunicate.

 .. _interactive job: #interactive-jobs